riskportal/network-tutorial/docs/0_intro.md

 RISK is designed to:

 - Identify biologically meaningful modules in large-scale networks
-- Perform fast and flexible enrichment testing
+- Perform fast and flexible overrepresentation testing
 - Generate publication-ready visualizations
 - Scale to hundreds of thousands of edges on standard hardware
 - Generalize beyond biology to interdisciplinary networks